Milton Fowler Gregg: Early life

-Gregg was born in 1892 in Mountain Dale, Kings County, New Brunswick, the son of Elizabeth Celia (Myles) and George Lord Gregg.
+Gregg was born in 1892 in Mountain Dale, Kings County, New Brunswick, the son of Clarissa E.(Myles) and George Lord Gregg.
 During the early stages of World War I he enlisted in the Canadian Army with The Black Watch (Royal Highland Regiment) of Canada in September 1914 while still studying at Acadia University.
 He graduated with a Master of Arts in 1916.

 Victoria Cross

 At the age of eighteen Gregg joined the 8th New Brunswick Hussars militia regiment.
 Gregg served during the First World War as a sergeant in the medical corps and later as an officer of The Royal Canadian Regiment.
 During combat on the Western Front in 1917, his actions earned him the Military Cross and in 1918 further valour added a bar to the Cross.
-Near Cambrai, Nord, France on 28 September 1918 his actions during the Battle of the Canal du Nord earned him the Victoria Cross.
+Near Cambrai, Nord, France on 28 September 1918 his actions during the Battle of the Canal du Nord (part of Canada's Hundred Days) earned him the Victoria Cross.

 The citation for Gregg's Victoria Cross reads: